 How much cash back can you earn?

-EvoShare offers the most cash back, whether you’re shopping online or in-store.
+EvoShare offers the most cash back, whether you’re shopping online or in-store, with up to 40% back at selected merchants.

-The potential to get 5 percent back with Acorns or Stash, however, is comparable to what you may get with certain cash back credit cards that offer rotating categories, such as Chase Freedom or Discover it® Cash Back (on up to $1,500 in combined purchases quarterly, then 1%, activation required).
+The potential to get up to 5% back with Acorns or Stash, however, is comparable to what you may get with certain cash back credit cards that offer rotating categories, such as Chase Freedom Flex℠ or Discover it® Cash Back (on up to $1,500 in combined purchases quarterly, then 1%, activation required).

 With EvoShare, your investment options are dictated by the retirement or college savings fund you link to your account.